 Taxes in relation to property in Cyprus

 In Cyprus, there are several taxes that may be applicable to the purchase of real estate.
-These taxes include transfer fees, stamp duty, value-added tax (VAT), and capital gains tax (CGT).
+These taxes can include transfer fees, value-added tax (VAT), capital gains tax (CGT) and other transaction-specific charges.
+Cyprus stamp duty was abolished for documents signed from 1 January 2026.

 Transfer Fees – Payable by the buyer